tidyverse/tidyverse.org/content/blog/fonts-in-r/index.md

 ### Fonts from other places

 Historically, systemfonts primary role was to access the font installed on your computer, the **system fonts**.
 But what if you're using a computer where you don't have the rights to install new fonts, or you don't want the hassle of installing a font just to use it for a single plot?
 That's the problem solved by `systemfonts::add_font()` which makes it easy to use a font based on a path.
-But in many cases you don't even need that as systemfont now scans `./fonts` and `~/fonts`.
+But in many cases you don't even need that as systemfont now scans `./fonts` and `~/fonts` and adds any font files it find.
 This means that you can put personal fonts in a fonts folder in your home directory, and project fonts in a fonts directory at the root of the project.
 This is a great way to ensure that specific fonts are available when you deploy some code to a server.

 And you don't even need to leave R to populate these folders. [`systemfonts::get_from_google_fonts()`](https://systemfonts.r-lib.org/reference/web-fonts.html) will download and install a google font in `~/fonts`: